Gluu Server Community Edition (CE) 3.1.3 Documentation#

-The Gluu Server can be installed on the cloud provider of your choice using one of our Linux packages for Ubuntu, CentOS, RHEL and Debian.
+Gluu publishes Linux packages for Ubuntu, CentOS, RHEL and Debian operating systems.
 Follow our VM preparation guide to get started.

-The Gluu Server always needs identity data stored locally.
-Without a local copy of identity data, the service will not work.
+The Gluu Server always needs a copy of identity data stored locally.

-The Gluu Server does not do things like delegated administration, role definition, approvals and workflows, etc. In enterprise workflows, the Gluu Server is a consumer of identity management and governance data and policies.
+The Gluu Server does not include features for delegated administration, role definition, approvals and workflows, etc. In enterprise workflows, Gluu is a consumer of information from identity management and governance systems.

 Single Sign-On (SSO)#

-The Gluu Server acts as an identity provider (IDP) in single sign-on (SSO) workflows.
-Users from web and mobile applications are redirected to Gluu for "sign-on", and when successful, are redirected back to applications with an active session and claims (or attributes) about themselves.
+The Gluu Server is an identity provider (IDP) in single sign-on (SSO) workflows.
+Users from web and mobile applications are redirected to Gluu for "sign-on", and are then redirected back to applications with an active session and claims (or attributes) about themselves.

 Learn how to secure and integrate web and mobile apps in the SSO integration guide.

-A central authentication system empowers you to enforce strong authentication for all your apps in one place.
-The Gluu Server was designed to be very flexible in accommodating not only a wide range of authentication mechanisms, but also custom business logic for how authentication should be applied during the user sign-in process.
+A central authentication system like Gluu enables strong authentication to be enforced for many applications in one place.
+The Gluu Server was designed to support a wide range of authentication mechanisms and custom business logic for how authentication should be applied during the user sign-in process.